 - Consider the material's durability and safety, especially when you have small children.

 Coffee tables are available in many different shapes.
 While the shape of the room can play a role in choosing a coffee table, you must pay attention to your seating configuration more than anything else.

 - A rectangular or oval coffee table works well for smaller rooms.

-- Squares or round coffee tables are good for large seating configurations, such as large sectionals or a large sofa and love seat.
+- Squares or round coffee tables are good for large seating configurations, such as large sectionals or a large sofa and a love seat.

 - Round or oval tables are useful around children because of the absence of sharp corners.

 - Consider scale as well as actual measurements when selecting a size.
 Select a coffee table that is no more than two-thirds of your sofa's total length.
 An important thing to remember is to leave enough space around the coffee table for leg space.
 Leave at least a foot and a half between the table and the sofa.

 - Your coffee table should be the same height as the seat of your sofa or lower.
 If it is lower, it should measure only one to two inches lower in height than the top of your sofa's seat cushion.

 The level of functionality your coffee table offers depends on how you want to use it.
 While most coffee tables have a flat surface supported on a base, there are plenty that offer additional features.

 - Look for coffee tables with additional shelves, drawers, or compartments if you need them to double up for storage.